-You’ve likely heard the terms before and may have a vague idea of their definition, but how do emergency response, disaster recovery and business continuity really work together during an incident?
-This blog post will walk you through these phases.
+You’ve likely heard the terms before and may have an idea of their definition, but how do Emergency Response, Disaster Recovery and Business Continuity work together during an incident?
+Putting incidents in context is the goal of this blog post.

 You are sitting in your office building and the fire alarm goes off.
 Following health and safety procedures, you head outside and smell smoke.
 You can see flames coming from the top two floors of the building.
 The fire department has arrived and is setting up to put the fire out.
 Your colleagues are moved away from the building, and anyone who is hurt is treated.
 You are left to wonder when, if ever, you’ll be able to come back to work.

-Within three days your IT group has you set up with a laptop so that you can work remotely.
-You and your colleagues work together online and through conference calls.
-Eventually, after the damage to the office is fixed, you get a notice that everyone can return to work as normal.
+Within three days your IT group has you set up with a new laptop so that you can work remotely.
+You and your colleagues work together through Zoom, Microsoft Teams, etc..
+Probably months later, after the damage to the office is fixed, you get a notice that everyone can return to work as normal.

 - The detection of a fire and setting off the alarm